 To endorse the check, go to the endorsement area on the back of the check.
 This is the short section at the top where it says “Endorse Here.”
-Using a pen, complete the endorsement:
+Using a pen, complete the endorsement by:

-- Write the business name, which should match the payee on the front of the check.
+- Writing the business name, which should match the payee on the front of the check

-- Write your title (President, Owner, Treasurer, etc.)
+- Writing your title (President, Owner, Treasurer, etc.)

-- Add restrictions to the check if you want to.
+- Adding any restrictions to the check that you require

 - An especially long business name